digital

 We are building a proof of past provenance.

 We use simple cryptographic primitives to convincingly claim that future users will be able to check that our index is genuine.
-We aim for future threat resilience and cryptographic agility.
+We aim for threat resilience and cryptographic agility.

 We believe in a trust model with public entities signing all online digital artifacts.
 Tamper-evident transparency logs have proven at scale that such a trust ecosystem can be built.